mschwartz/assembly-tutorial/README.md

 A typical use of the OR operator is tto set bits in a value.
 If we OR with a value that is a power of 2, we are simply setting a bit.  n OR 4 sets bit 3 in n.

+A great use of the AND operator is to do a modulo of a number to a power of 2.
+For example, AND with 3 gets you a result between 0 and 2.
+AND with 7 gets y ou a result between 0 and 8.

 ## Bit Shifting

 You can shift a byte to the left (<< operator in C) 1-7 bits.
 For example: